xrdt/xrdt.github.io/_posts/2020-06-30-june-links.md

 * Airpods Pro?
 I don't often listen to music or digital sound outside of podcasts I stream while driving, but I am itching to just throw a couple hundred dollars at this white box and see what happens.
+  * I'd be down to try another pair of wireless buds that works well with Apple devices.

 __Manga__:
 * I've decided to put finishing [Diamond is